DayZ-n-Chill/Colorful-UI/README.md

 All layouts and designs are 100% unique, and created by me.

-STOP PAYING FOR DAYZ MODS!!!
-Paid Mods Destroy the community.

 ## YOU CANNOT MONETIZE THIS MOD.
 PERIOD.
 They are free to all who want them.
 If you want me to customize them for you I charge 45$.